jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 In both cases, the LLM performs judgment (which element is "the stagehand repo"?) _and_ execution (click it, figure out the next step, click that).
 The entire loop is neural.
 No durable artifact emerges.
 The LLM _is_ the runtime.[^6][^7]

-## Why Execution Requires Traditional Software
+## Why Execution Benefits from Traditional Software

-Neural networks lack the properties that execution requires: determinism, auditability, and precision on edge cases.
+Neural networks lack the properties that execution often requires: determinism, auditability, and precision on edge cases.

 Consider this business logic from a system that processes medical equipment orders (from [Docflow Labs](https://docflowlabs.com), my startup):